+- - a will utterly given up to God's will.
+Let all who profess to walk in Abraham's footsteps walk thus. - 3.
 Go on to Moses.
-At Sinai, God gave him the message to the people (Ex. xix.
-4), 'If you will obey My voice indeed, ye shall be a peculiar treasure to Me above all people.'
+At Sinai, God gave him the message to the people (Ex.
+19:4), 'If you will obey My voice indeed, ye shall be a peculiar treasure to Me above all people.'

 In the very nature of things it cannot be otherwise.
 God's holy will is His glory and perfection; it is only by an entrance into His will, by obedience, that it is possible to be His people.

-Or take the building of the sanctuary in which God was to dwell.
-In the last three chapters of Exodus you have the expression nineteen times.
-'According to all the Lord commanded Moses, so did he.'
-And then, 'The glory of the Lord filled the tabernacle.'
-Just so, again, in Lev. viii. and ix., you have, with reference to the consecration of the priests and the tabernacle, the same expression twelve times.
-And then, 'The glory of the Lord appeared before all the people, and fire came out from before the Lord, and consumed the burnt-offering.' cannot make it plainer, that it is amid what the obedience of His people has wrought that God delights to dwell, that it is the obedient He crowns with His favour and presence.
+4. Take the building of the sanctuary in which God was to dwell.
+In the last three chapters of Exodus you have the expression nineteen times, 'According to all the Lord commanded Moses, so did he,' And then, 'The glory of the Lord filled the tabernacle.'
+Just so again in Lev.
+8 and 9, you have, with reference to the consecration of the priests and the tabernacle, the same expression twelve times.
+And then, 'The glory of the Lord appeared before all the people, and fire came out from before the Lord, and consumed the burnt-offering.'

+Words cannot make it plainer, that it is amid what the obedience of His people has wrought that God delights to dwell, that it is the obedient He crowns with His favor and presence.
-After the forty years wandering in the wilder-

-ness, and its terrible revelation of the fruit of disobedience, there was again a new beginning when the people were about to enter Canaan.
+5. After the forty years wandering in the wilderness, and its terrible revelation of the fruit of disobedience, there was again a new beginning when the people were about to enter Canaan.
 Read Deuteronomy, with all Moses spoke in sight of the land, and you will find there is no book of the Bible which uses the word 'obey' so frequently, or speaks so much of the blessing obedience will assuredly bring.
-The whole is summed up in the words (xi.
-27), 'I set before you a blessing if ye obey, a curse if ye will not obey.'
-Yes, 'A BLESSING IF YE OBEY'! that is the key-note of the blessed life.
-Canaan, just like Paradise and Heaven, can only be the place of blessing, as it is the place of obedience.
+The whole is summed up in the words (11:27),

+'I set before you a blessing if ye obey, a curse in ye will not obey.'

+Yes, 'a Blessing if ye Obey'! that is the key-note of the blessed life.
+Canaan, just like Paradise and Heaven, can be the place of blessing as it is the place of obedience.
 Would God we might take it in!
-Do beware of praying only for a blessing.
+Do beware only of praying only for a blessing.
 Let us care for the obedience, God will care for the blessing.
 Let my one thought as a Christian be, how I can obey and please my God perfectly.